broidHQ/integrations/README.md

 Broid Integrations is an open source project providing a suite of Activity Streams 2 libraries for unified communications among a vast number of communication platforms.

-> Connect your App to Multiple Messaging Channels with  One OpenSource Language.
+> Connect your App to Multiple Messaging Channels with the W3C Open standard.

 <br>
 <a href="https://github.com/broidHQ/integrations">